eatsu/pac-wrapper/README.md

 The `pac-wrapper` package is available
 [in AUR](https://aur.archlinux.org/packages/pac-wrapper).

-To install from source, run `makepkg -si`.
+To install from source, run `make install`.

 ## Usage